 |Ian Grey and his wife Ann in 1966.
 Photograph by Philip Townshend.|

 Pete Townshend backstage at The Saville Theatre London, 22nd October 1967, photographed by Chris Morphet.
 Chris documented The Who's career over a five year period, this is a quote from an interview with him in Q Magazine in 2004 about this particular picture―"I think it resembles an Italian oil portrait painting from a previous century.
 Pete looks so elegant, decorative and decadent.
 His wife Karen used to make a lot of his clothes, but I don't think she made this pearly king jacket.
 It was a shock when he went from wearing this regalia to a boiler suit and boots.
 But it was an indication that the group had moved on".

 |Pre-Monterey Pop Festival performance, June 1967.
 Photograph by Jim Marshall.|

-Images scanned by Sweet Jane from Radical Rags Fashions of the Sixties by Joel Lobenthal, Swinging Sixties Fashion in London and beyond 1955-1970 V&A Publishing, The Who Maximum R&B by Richard Barnes, The Who Special Edition Q magazine 2004 and Teenset Magazine 1967.
+Images scanned by Sweet Jane from Radical Rags Fashions of the Sixties by Joel Lobenthal, Swinging Sixties Fashion in London and beyond 1955-1970 V&A Publishing, The Who Maximum R&B by Richard Barnes, The Who Special Edition-The Inside Story, Untold, Unseen, Unhinged!- Q Magazine 2004, and Teenset Magazine, 1967.